bangbay/wp-user-avatar/readme.txt

 4. Shows nothing if no WP User Avatar image is set.
 5. Shows the default avatar only if "Show Avatars" is enabled in your Discussion settings.

-= get_avatar() =
+= get_avatar =

 1. Requires you to enable "Show Avatars" in your Discussion settings to show any avatars.
 2. Accepts only numeric values for your avatar size.
 3. Always adds a fixed width and height to your image.
 This may cause problems if you use responsive CSS in your theme.
 4. Shows the default avatar if no WP User Avatar image is set.
 (Choosing "Blank" still generates a transparent image file.)
-5. Requires no changes to your theme files if you are currently using <code>get_avatar()</code>.
+5. Requires no changes to your theme files if you are currently using <code>get_avatar</code>.

 = Can I insert WP User Avatar directly into a post? =

 You can use the shortcode <code>[avatar]</code> in your posts.
+The shortcode will work with any theme, whether it has avatar support or not.
 It will detect the author of the post or you can specify an author by username.
 You can specify a size or alignment, but they are optional.

 `[avatar user="admin" size="medium" align="left"]`